 This can have serious consequences — late payments can lead to you having to pay a late fee of as much as $25 to $35, possible increased interest rates on new purchases and, if reported by your creditor, it can stay on your credit report for seven years.

-One credit-wise way to avoid this is by calling your lender and asking them to set your due dates on the same date every month (perhaps a day or two after you get paid) and set up autopay for the new date.
-Your lender may agree to change the due date, though they aren’t required to do so.
+One credit-wise way to avoid this is by calling your lender and asking it to set your due dates on the same date every month (perhaps a day or two after you get paid) and set up autopay for the new date.
+Your lender may agree to change the due date, though it isn’t required to do so.

 If you go down this route, make sure you have enough funds in the linked accounts to pay your bills so that your account isn’t overdrawn.